December 29, 2021

 - Salt and other seasonings to taste

-- Line a baking sheet with parchment paper, and set aside.
+- Preheat the oven to 225F and line a baking sheet with parchment paper and set aside.

-- Lay the slices out evenly on sheets of paper towels, then sprinkle the tops of each lightly with salt.
+- Lay the slices evenly onto sheets of paper towels, then sprinkle the tops with salt.
 Use no more than ¼ teaspoon total for all the slices.

 - Allow the slices to sit for about 10 minutes.
-This will help draw out the liquid so they'll cook faster and help with their crispiness.
+This will help draw out the liquid.

-- After the 10 minutes, preheat the oven to 225F, and blot the slices dry with additional paper towels to remove the excess moisture.
+- After 10 minutes, blot the slices dry with additional paper towels to remove the excess moisture.

 - Brush the olive oil evenly over the tops of the slices, then sprinkle with your seasonings of choice.
 Be careful not to use too much because you already salted the slices, and they will shrink when baking.